 R | | Fantasy, Mystery, Sci-Fi

-A man struggles with memories of his past, which includes a wife he cannot remember, and a nightmarish world, no one else seems to be waking up from.
+A man struggles with memories of his past, which include a wife he cannot remember and a nightmarish world no one else ever seems to wake up from.

 First there was darkness.
 Then came the strangers.
 They were a race as old as time itself.
 They had mastered the ultimate technology.
 The ability to alter physical reality by will alone.
 They called this ability "Tuning".
 But they were dying.
 Their ...

 (at around 7 mins) The band playing in the beginning has an upright bass-player, but the sound is clearly that of an electric bass-guitar.
 The playing style is also not true to an upright.
 The sliding note might give this impression, but the other notes are simply to light-touched to be an upright.

 The DVD release is slightly longer than the one on video, with more footage towards the end of the film.
 There are more scenes of the duel between Murdoch and Mr. Book (the scene with the lightening and huge spikes) as well as both of them ascending into the air to continue their battle.
 A few scenes later, when Emma gets on the bus, there is an additional shot of the bus driving away.

 $5,576,953 1 March 1998